CristinaGF0/Final-project-Machine-Learning/README.md

 The goal of this project is to predict employee attrition by applying machine learning techniques to a dataset provided by IBM.
 By analyzing this data, the project aims to identify key factors influencing employee turnover and develop actionable strategies to improve retention and reduce attrition within organizations.

 ## Dataset
-The dataset used in this project is the IBM HR Analytics Employee Attrition & Performance dataset, available on Kaggle.
+The dataset used in this project is the IBM HR Analytics Employee Attrition & Performance dataset.
 This dataset contains detailed information about IBM employees, including demographic, work-related, and performance characteristics.

 ## Project Structure
 ### 1. Exploratory Data Analysis (EDA):
-- Analysis of employees' demographic and work characteristics.
-- Data visualization to identify patterns and relationships.
-- Data cleaning and preprocessing.
+This notebook focuses on understanding the dataset through statistical summaries, visualizations, and initial observations.
+It includes data cleaning, handling missing values, and identifying patterns or trends within the data.
-### 2. Data Preparation:
+### 2. Initial Hyperparameter-Tuned Models:
-- Handling missing values and incomplete data.
-- Encoding categorical variables using One-Hot Encoding.
-- Normalization and scaling of features.
+This notebook covers the development and tuning of initial machine learning models.
+It involves selecting and fine-tuning hyperparameters to optimize model performance.
+Various algorithms are tested and evaluated to determine their effectiveness.
-### 3. Predictive Modeling:
+### 3. Feature Engineering, Class Balancing, and Final Model:

-- Implementation of machine learning models, including logistic regression, Random Forest, and Gradient Boosting.
-- Model performance evaluation using metrics such as accuracy, precision, recall, and F1-score.
-- Selection of the best model based on performance on the test dataset.
-### 4. Results Analysis:
-- Interpretation of model results.
-- Identification of the most important features influencing employee attrition.
-- Visualization of results using charts and tables.
-### 5. Conclusions and Recommendations:
-- Summary of key findings.
-- Actionable recommendations to reduce employee attrition based on analysis results.
+This notebook addresses advanced steps including feature engineering to create new attributes, balancing class distributions to handle imbalanced datasets, and developing the final model.
+It involves applying techniques to improve model accuracy and robustness.

 ## Technologies Used
 - Python